Abdulmoiz-Ahmer/Expressify-MV-Version/README.md

 - Path Aliasing is also a part of the boilerplate.
 - Register, Login and Password Recovery, Password Change calls are already a part of the boilerplate.
 - Swagger UI with JS Doc is also part of the boilerplate.
 You can access the api's through ui using route (/api-docs).
+- Test Cases using mocha, chai and chaihttp are also part of the boilerplate.

 ## Swagger Route Showing Availble Api's